 - 2 The period of a leave of absence cannot be included in the registration period. - 3 A leave of absence applies only to the academic year concerned, regardless of whether it is a year-long leave, Spring Semester leave, or Fall Semester leave.
+The "academic year" herein is as specified in Article 27-1.
 Students wishing to extend their leave across two academic years may do so for up to two full consecutive years by submitting an application for approval.
 However, rules on leave of absence taken by international students for compulsory military services back home have been specified elsewhere. - 4 The total period of leave students may take is four years.
 A Spring Semester leave and a Fall Semester leave are calculated as a half-year leave each. - 5 Students on leave are only allowed to return to the University at the beginning of the semester.